Mikulus6/Cultures-map-editor/readme.md

 make sure to put them in game's main directory, so that the downloaded executable file `Editor.exe` and game's executable file `Cultures.exe` file are in the same location.
 Alternatively you can copy `data_l` folder from game files and paste it to directory of newly downloaded application.
+It is also possible to launch the editor in different directory, where game is absent.
+In case of such scenario you will be asked to specify manually where game is located.

 Optionally, if you want to speed up the program startup you can extract `data_l\data_v.lib` library to game's main directory.
 This way, during the